bskinn/h5cube-spec/doc/source/cubeformat.rst

     *This field is only present if* ``{NATOMS}`` *is negative*

-    This field comprises one or more rows of integers, with a total of :math:`m+1` values present.
-The first value MUST be equal to :math:`m`, to indicate the length of the list; each remaining value may be any integer.
-There SHOULD NOT be any repeated integers between the second and final elements of the list, inclusive.
+    This field comprises one or more rows of integers, representing identifiers associated with multiple ``{DATA}`` values at each voxel, with a total of :math:`m+1` values present.
+The most common meaning of these identifiers is orbital indices.
+The first value MUST be equal to :math:`m`, to indicate the length of the rest of the list.
+Each remaining value may be any integer, with the constraint that there SHOULD NOT
+    be any repeated integers among the second through final elements of the list, inclusive.
+All values in this field SHOULD be non-negative; unpredictable behavior may result in some applications if negative integers are provided, especially for the first value.

 .. _cubeformat-DATA: